kangli-bionic/prep-step-2/part1-enumerables/reduce.md

 ## With a Symbol

 What do these invocations of `reduce` do?
-How do the array elements contribute to the return value?
+How do the array's elements contribute to the return value?

 ```ruby